population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 The UHFS also asked whether any household member had operated a non-farm family business since the preceding round, so we also created an indicator variable where 1 represents operating a business and 0 otherwise.
-However, round 1 only asks whether the family has operated a business since the beginning of 2020 and does not ask about operations since the start of the lockdown.
-This means we are unable to use round 1 information to examine the impact of the lockdown on operating a family business.
+However, Round 1 only asks whether the family has operated a business since the beginning of 2020 and does not ask about operations since the start of the lockdown.
+This means we are unable to use Round 1 information to examine the impact of the lockdown on operating a family business.

 The closing of workplaces to enforce social distancing was one of the primary channels through which market work was affected.
 However, people may have been able to continue some types of work more easily than others.
 For example, in agriculture, workers can more easily socially distance themselves while working, and, in many cases, the workers are from the same household removing the need to socially distance.
 Furthermore, lockdowns are more challenging to enforce on farms in rural areas.

 Thus, there are two implications of this differential lockdown effect on workplace closings.
 First, the impacts of lockdowns likely differ between households whose main sector is in agriculture, which we will refer to as agricultural households, and non-agricultural households.
 Agricultural households include any household that reported that their main activity was related to agriculture.
-This includes both farmers, casual farm labor, and those employed in any type of processing, sale, or transport of agricultural goods.
+This includes both farmers, casual farm laborers, and those employed in any type of processing, sale, or transport of agricultural goods.
 These households can be either urban or rural.

-Second, it is essential to understand how lockdowns affected the movement between unemployment, agricultural work, and non-agricultural work.
-We create a categorical variable where 0 represents non-agricultural work, 1 represents agricultural work, and 2 represents unemployment.
+Second, it is essential to understand how lockdowns affected the movement between agricultural work, non-agricultural work, and not working.
+We create a categorical variable where 0 represents non-agricultural work, 1 represents agricultural work, and 2 represents not working.
 As we know the industry before the first lockdown, we can utilize that data as a pre-lockdown round (i.e., round 0), so we have eight rounds of data for this estimation.

-With three potential outcomes, we use a conditional fixed-effects multinomial logit model to estimate the movements between unemployment, agricultural work, and non-agricultural work.
+With three potential outcomes, we use a conditional fixed-effects multinomial logit model to estimate the movements between agricultural work, non-agricultural work, and not working.
 There are two potential issues with this method.
 First, as with any multinomial model, the coefficient sign does not necessarily indicate the direction of the relationship between the explanatory variable and the outcome.
 Second, standard marginal analyses are not meaningful because the fixed-effects estimator cannot make predictions that account for the panel-level fixed effects, which are not estimated explicitly.
 We, therefore, present two relative risk ratios, one the likelihood of working in the agricultural